pralab/ImageNet-Patch/readme.md

 ## :world_map: Documentation

-Paper -> Preprint available at https://arxiv.org/abs/2203.04412
+**Paper**: Preprint available at https://arxiv.org/abs/2203.04412

-Tutorial -> you can find a detailed example of how to use ImageNet-Patch in your model predictions in https://github.com/DanieleAngioni97/ImageNet-Patch/blob/master/example.py
+**Tutorial**: You can find a detailed example of how to use ImageNet-Patch in your model predictions in https://github.com/DanieleAngioni97/ImageNet-Patch/blob/master/example.py

 # :joystick: Example